Seattle federal buildings on Trump administration’s list for potential sale

 The GSA’s Northwest/Arctic Region sold off a 129-acre federal site to an industrial realtor in Auburn in 2022.
 Marketed as Pacific Point, it sold for $80 million.

-The city of Bellingham bought the federal building for $1 in 2004, which came with a $2.6 million grant to fund historic preservation and improvements, according to The Bellingham Herald.
+The city of Bellingham bought the federal building for $1 in 2004, which came with a $2.6 million grant to fund preservation and improvements, according to The Bellingham Herald.
 It was converted into offices for city departments including Public Works, retaining a U.S. post office and a federal courtroom in the building.